 The money you contribute to your health savings account grows and earns interest at rate(s) established by your HSA plan type.
-See Account Credit Rates for more information about HSA plans and interest rates.
-But it’s possible to grow your money even more by investing your HSA funds in either a Basic Investment Account or a Schwab Self-Directed Brokerage Investment Account.
+But it’s possible to grow your money even more by investing your HSA funds in either a Basic Investment Account or a Schwab Health Savings Brokerage Account.
 These options are available to Further HSA holders for an annual fee of $18 per year.

-Note: The FreeSaver HSA plan type does not allow for investment options.
+The FreeSaver HSA (a legacy Further product) plan type does not allow for investment options.

 Further investment options are offered through an arrangement between Further, the account administrator, and the Charles Schwab Trust Company, the sub-custodian for the investment accounts.
-Investment accounts are self-directed and self-managed.
 You choose where to invest, when, and how much.

 Basic Investment Account

-The mutual funds available under this option are selected by Devenir LLC, a registered investment advisor and listed here.
+The mutual funds available under this option are selected by Devenir Investment Advisors, LLC, a registered investment advisor and listed here.

-See Opening and Managing a Charles Schwab Self-Directed Investment Account for more information.
+See Opening and Managing a Charles Schwab Health Savings Brokerage Account for more information.

 Investment account fees and reporting requirements